attila0x2A/uran198.github.io/_posts/2016-05-19-first-client-at-upwork.markdown

 from various online sources, I finally decided that it was time to start moving in this direction at least slowly.
 With this thing in mind I registered at Upwork.
 In the beginning I had no faith that I will lend a job, I didn't even have faith that someone would respond to my proposals.
-But, it turned out that people did respond.
+I was wrong in my believes.

 I didn't start writing proposals from the first day I registered.
 I decided that I have to have something to show before someone at least will consider hiring